Niketkumardheeryan/ML-CaPsule/Battery_Drain_Analysis/README.md

 This project performs **exploratory data analysis (EDA)** on smartphone battery-drain data.
 The goal is to understand how device usage, system-resource utilization, environmental/device conditions, and categorical usage factors are associated with **battery drain per hour**.

-This is an **analysis-only project**.
-It does not include a deployment, web application, FastAPI backend, or predictive-model deployment.

 ## Objective

 The main objective is to investigate patterns and relationships between: